TikTok refugees welcomed by alternative Chinese apps ahead of ban

 TikTok, which is owned by ByteDance, will be removed from Apple and Android app stores on Sunday if the Chinese firm fails to either sell the app to an approved buyer or convince the US Supreme Court to delay the ban.

-The Supreme Court has signalled that it does not plan to prevent the TikTok ban from coming into force, while ByteDance has given no indication that it intends to sell the app.
+The Supreme Court has signaled that it does not plan to prevent the TikTok ban from coming into force, while ByteDance has given no indication that it intends to sell the app.

 In anticipation of the ban coming into force, TikTok users have been seeking out alternative social media apps.